 China’s economic growth has made it the world’s largest consumer of primary materials.
-A report found that China’s per capita consumption of materials grew from one third in 1970s to over one and a half times the world’s average levels in 2000s.
+A report found that China’s per capita consumption of materials grew from one-third in the 1970s to over one and a half times the world’s average levels in the 2000s.
 Rapid industrialization has also resulted in the rapid development of energy-inefficient industries.
-Compared to the international averages, Chinese steel factories used one-fifth more energy per unit, cement needed 45% more power, and ethylene consumption is 70% more.
-Although economic growth has lifted millions of people out of poverty, it has come with rising environmental challenges linked to the inefficient extracting, processing and use of natural resources.
+Compared to the international averages, Chinese steel factories used one-fifth more energy per unit, cement needed 45% more power, and ethylene consumption was 70% more.
+Although economic growth has lifted millions of people out of poverty, it has come with rising environmental challenges linked to the inefficient extraction, processing, and use of natural resources.
 A sustainable economic model is truly needed in China.

-China’s forest cover is around 20% of the land area in 1980s, but only 14% at present.
-Each year, illegal logging and slash and burn agriculture consume up to 5,000 square kilometers of virgin forest.
+China’s forest cover is around 20% of the land area in the 1980s, but only 14% at present.
+Each year, illegal logging and slash-and-burn agriculture consume up to 5,000 square kilometers of virgin forest.
 In northern and central China, forest cover has been reduced by half in the last two decades.
 The United Nations Environment Programme estimates that 36% of China’s closed forests are facing pressure from high population densities, making preservation efforts difficult.
-It is also reported that deforestation has caused devastating floods, landslides and mudslides that have washed away houses and roads, killed thousands of people, and caused loss of billions of dollars.
-Deforestation has also resulted in significant loss of biodiversity in China.
+It is also reported that deforestation has caused devastating floods, landslides, and mudslides that have washed away houses and roads, killed thousands of people, and caused the loss of billions of dollars.
+Deforestation has also resulted in a significant loss of biodiversity in China.

 - Coastal pollution

-With rapid development in coastal areas for agriculture, aquaculture and industrial development, coastal pollution has been widespread in China, leading to substantial declines in habitat quality and massive algal blooms.
-According to the Chinese State Oceanic Administration (SOA), roughly 81% of its entire coastline (some 41,000 sq km) has been heavily polluted in 2016 with such pollutants as inorganic nitrogen, reactive phosphate and oil.
-China’s marine environment are considered among the most degraded marine areas on earth.
+With rapid development in coastal areas for agriculture, aquaculture, and industrial development, coastal pollution has been widespread in China, leading to substantial declines in habitat quality and massive algal blooms.
+According to the Chinese State Oceanic Administration (SOA), roughly 81% of its entire coastline (some 41,000 sq km) was heavily polluted in 2016 with such pollutants as inorganic nitrogen, reactive phosphate, and oil.
+China’s marine environment is considered among the most degraded marine areas on earth.